MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 **Export the entire notebook as a package**

 If the entire notebook needs to be retained with its existing structure, it can be [exported as a OneNote package](https://support.office.com/article/a4b60da5-8f33-464e-b1ba-b95ce540f309) file and then imported to a new location.
-Alternatively, this can be used as a method to retain the contents in a single file instead of the existing multi-file structure.
+Instead, this can be used as a method to retain the contents in a single file instead of the existing multi-file structure.

 **Print to PDF**